edmdc89/blue-spruce-plant-guide-v2/README.md

 framework connects events and actions between the DOM and Virtual DOM.
 This means a web page can remain as responsive as traditional SPA without overloading the user's browser resources.

+Even though SSR is supported out of the box with frameworks like NextJS and Gatsby, I took a more involved approach by setting up the project from scratch.
+Just like v1 was an exploration into the abstractions created by a tool like `create-react-app`, this project is the result of a desire to understand the next level of abstractions created by these newer frameworks.
+Though this approach may be slower, I believe it improves my ability to adapt to different, but similar, abstractions created by the wide assortment of framework available to the modern web developer.